 The main reasons for its success as an aquaculture species are its high market value combined with its ability to adapt to different environments and handling processes.
 Like most species of salmonid, the Atlantic salmon is anadromous, meaning that their lifecycle starts in freshwater where they spend their first years (1-6) before migrating to seawater and then returning once again to spawn infreshwater for completion of their lifecycle.
 This has been replicated in the commercial production of Atlantic salmon which are first reared in freshwater tanks where once hatched from eggs the juvenile fish, start feeding begin to feed to become smolts before they are transferred to sea cages.
 In the freshwater phase, each fish is vaccinated prior to its smoltification, so that they are well prepared for a new life in seawater.

 Rainbow trout (Oncorynchus mykiss) is one of the most common freshwater species farmed in Europe, the United States and the Middle East.
 The market for these fish is essentially split into two parts, one for small rainbow trout and one for large.
 The small trout are reared in freshwater while the large ones are reared in a similar way to the Atlantic salmon.
-The main producers of large rainbow trout are Chile, the Faroe Islands, Scotland, Denmark and Norway.
+The main producers of large rainbow trout are Chile, Finland, Denmark and Norway.

 In the first few decades of salmonid aquaculture in sea cages, the emerging industry faced several problems with bacterial and viral infections as well as parasitic and mycotic infectious agents.
 This led to slowed growth, high mortality rates, and a broad use of antibiotics and antiparasitics.